-Worried that if you delegate your content to someone else, they won’t “get it”?
+Are you worried that if you delegate your content to someone else, they won’t “get it”?

 Don’t worry that if you delegate your content to someone else, they won’t “get it.”
 It’s their job!
 They have a lot of experience and know your business inside out.
 They also understand what works and what doesn’t work for your audience and brand.

 In addition to delegating tasks, you should ensure your virtual assistant knows your goals and objectives.
-This way, they can help you decide what tasks are essential and which aren’t worth the time investment.
+This way, they can help you decide what tasks are essential and aren’t worth the time investment.
 The more precise you are about what you want done and why your business will be better in the long run.

 Think about how much time you spend on administrative tasks that could be outsourced to a virtual assistant instead!
 You’ll have more time for strategic thinking and planning so that when it comes time for execution, there won’t be any wasted effort or potential pitfalls.